LouisonF/MANA/README.md

 Properties and parameters for the workflow are stored in a unique file to update in order to change parameters such as compound, dose, time, etc:
 * **props.properties**

-The package source code is contained in the mana folder and can be installed as a python module with the following command (require pip) launched from the git repository:
+The package source code is contained in the mana folder and can be installed as a python module.
 ## Installation:
 ### Requirements: